Vibehut/vibehut-api/README.md

 ## Getting Started

-1. Login to Vibehut using any popular social account
+1. Login to [Vibehut.io](https://vibehut.io) using any popular social account.
+It has ENS Support!
 2. Generate authentication token
 3. Start coding!